Tycho (lunar crater)

-Tycho (/ˈtaɪkoʊ/) is a prominent lunar impact crater located in the southern lunar highlands, named after the Danish astronomer Tycho Brahe (1546–1601).
-It is estimated to be 108 million years old.
+Tycho (/ˈtaɪkoʊ/) is a prominent lunar impact crater located in the southern lunar highlands, named after the Danish astronomer Tycho Brahe.
+It is around 108 million years old.
+It is one of the Moon's brightest craters, with a diameter of around 85 km and a depth of around 4.7 km.

-To the south of Tycho is the crater Street, to the east is Pictet, and to the north-northeast is Sasserides.
-The surface around Tycho is replete with craters of various sizes, many overlapping still older craters.
-Some of the smaller craters are secondary craters formed from larger chunks of ejecta from Tycho.
+To the south of Tycho is the Street Crater, to the east is Pictet Crater, and to the north-northeast is Sasserides Crater.
+The surface around Tycho Crater is replete with craters of various sizes, many overlapping still older craters.
+Some of the smaller craters are secondary craters formed from larger chunks of ejecta from Tycho Crater.

-It is one of the Moon's brightest craters, with a diameter of 85 km and a depth of 4700 m.

 Age and description

-Tycho is a relatively young crater, with an estimated age of 108 million years (Ma), based on analysis by NASA's Lunar Reconnaissance Orbiter spacecraft.
+Tycho Crater is relatively young, with an estimated age of 108 million years, based on analysis by NASA's Lunar Reconnaissance Orbiter.
 This age initially suggested that the impactor may have been a member of the Baptistina family of asteroids, but as the composition of the impactor is unknown this remained conjecture.

-However, this possibility was ruled out by the Wide-field Infrared Survey Explorer in 2011, as it was discovered that the Baptistina family was produced much later than expected, having formed approximately 80 million years ago.
+However, this possibility was ruled out by the Wide-field Infrared Survey Explorer in 2011, as it was discovered that the Baptistina family was produced much later than expected, having formed around 80 million years ago.

 The crater is sharply defined, unlike older craters that have been degraded by subsequent impacts.
-The interior has a high albedo that is prominent when the Sun is overhead, and the crater is surrounded by a distinctive ray system forming long spokes that reach as long as 1,500 kilometers.
+The interior has a high albedo that is prominent when The Sun is overhead, and the crater is surrounded by a distinctive ray system forming long spokes that reach as long as 1,500 kilometers.
 In absolute mileage terms, Tycho's ejecta field is approximately the same size as the K-Pg impactor ejecta field, and in proportional terms, the only terrestrial feature of comparable size is the Pacific Ocean.
 Sections of these rays can be observed even when Tycho is illuminated only by earthlight.
-Due to its prominent rays, Tycho is mapped as part of the Copernican System.
+Due to its prominent rays, Tycho Crater is mapped as part of the Copernican System.